Survey Name: Coronavirus (COVID-19) Infection Survey (CIS)

 How compiled: Estimates are derived from a sample survey in which private households are followed up on a weekly basis for five weeks, and then monthly thereafter.

 Geographic coverage: UK

-This quality and methodology report contains information on the quality characteristics (including the European Statistical System five dimensions of quality) of the statistics produced based on Coronavirus (COVID-19) Infection Survey (CIS) data, as well as the methods used to create them.
+This QMI will be updated when the change in our data collection methods, from study worker to remote data collection and postal swab and blood sample returns, has been completed.
+This quality and methodology report contains information up to 30 June 2022 on the quality characteristics (including the European Statistical System five dimensions of quality) of the statistics produced as outputs based on Coronavirus (COVID-19) Infection Survey data collected through study worker visits , as well as the methods used to create them.

 The information in this report will help you to: